alpha-137-036/RV523/README.md

-# RV74
+# RV523
-An implementation of RV32I using elementary logic gates (74xx series)
+An implementation of a Risc-V CPU using only discrete transistors in SOT-523 packages.